Toni Ko: Early life

 With her prior experience in cosmetics, Toni sought to fill a gap in the market for lower-priced, high-quality makeup products.
 In 1999, Ko founded NYX Cosmetics, being given $250,000 in startup money from her mother.
 The company was named after the Greek goddess Nyx.

 Her original goal was to “... make a department store product with the price point of a drugstore product.”
 The company earned $4 million in its first year.

 The first NYX Cosmetics line consisted of six eye and twelve lip liners, which were priced at $1.99 each in comparison to their competitors whose prices hovered around the $10 mark.
+In less than a month, all of the products sold out.

-Her high-quality, low-price approach fulfilled a developing consumer need after increased demand due to the financial crisis of 2008.
+Her high-quality, low-price approach fulfilled a developing consumer need after increased demand due to the 2008 financial crisis.
 She also increased the company’s sales during the advent of the vlog on Youtube by partnering with trending beauty creators on the platform.
 This unconventional marketing approach formulated a strong brand that appealed to a younger audience and set the company up for a potential buyout.

 In 2014, Ko sold NYX Cosmetics to L'Oréal for an estimated $500 million.

-Career after NYX Cosmetics
+After NYX Cosmetics

 Due to a non-compete clause with L'Oréal, Ko could not launch another cosmetics company during the five years following the buyout.
 In March 2016, Ko created the Perverse Sunglasses company, launching as a sponsor of Coachella.
 Ko changed the brand's name to Thomas James LA.
 The retailer sells online only, following an unsuccessful attempt at opening brick-and-mortar stores.
 Ko later sold the company in 2019.

 She also is the founder and current CEO of Butter Ventures, a principal venture firm based in California that invests in start-ups, focusing specifically on those created by women.

+Bespoke Beauty Brands

 On September 30, 2019, following the five-year non-compete agreement with L'Oréal, Toni Ko launched a new cosmetics-focused company, Bespoke Beauty Brands (BBB), which would launch brands in cooperation with various celebrities and social-media influencers.
 The company's first collection, KimChi Chic Beauty, launched on October 16, 2019, in partnership with drag queen Kim Chi.
 On January 17, 2021, Bespoke Beauty Brands launched Jason Wu Beauty at Target, in partnership with designer Jason Wu.